 - sleep tracking

 - live coaching support

 In addition to all the features listed above, Noom provides daily lessons, in the form of articles or interactive quizzes, on:

 WW, on the other hand, offers an incentive program called WellnessWins, which allows you to earn points for completing tasks within the app.
 You can then exchange these points for prizes or fruit and veggie donations for families in need.

 Both apps are available on Apple and Android devices.

-WW is available in more than 15 countries, and Noom is available in countries with access to the Apple App Store or Google Play Store, although the Solomon Islands, Sudan, Serbia, Myanmar, Macau, Liechtenstein, Iran, Georgia, Cuba, and China are exceptions to the latter.
+WW is available in more than 15 countries.
+Noom is available in countries with access to the Apple App Store or Google Play Store, but not in:

 Many people report finding weight loss success with WW.
 Overall, the brand has a good reputation — especially since the company and program have been around for decades now.

 However, there are several negative reviews regarding how difficult it is to cancel a WW subscription.
 Many reviewers complain that they were charged during a free trial period or that they continue to be charged despite attempting to cancel many times.